 The spread of the Covid-19 pandemic across the world towards the end of 2019/2020 led to a sudden decline in air travel prompting the value of the shareholding to be impaired.
-By the end of 2021/2022 the travel sector had experienced a resurgence in passenger numbers and most of the Covid-19 related impairment had been reversed.
+By the end of 2021/2022 the travel sector had experienced a resurgence in passenger numbers with this trend continuing in subsequent years.
+The Covid-19 related impairment has therefore been fully reversed by 31 March 2024.

-Forecast earnings before interest, tax and depreciation (EBITDA) have been compared against the EBITDA used for the last full valuation at 31 March 2022 to calculate any required revaluation to the share value at 31 March 2023.
+The last full external valuation was at 31 March 2022.
+Subsequent management reviews have compared forecast earnings before interest, tax and depreciation (EBITDA) against the EBITDA used for the full external valuation to assess any required revaluation to the share value at 31 March 2024.
 No change to the valuation was considered necessary.

 Through its shares in Newcastle Airport Local Authority Holding Company Limited the Council now has a revised effective shareholding of 9.62% in Newcastle International Airport Limited (and the group companies of NIAL Group Limited and NIAL Holdings Limited).
 The principal activity of Newcastle International Airport Limited (Registered Number 2077766) is the provision of landing services for both commercial and freight operators.
-No dividend was received for the year ended 31 December 2022 (nil for the year ended 31 December 2021).
+No dividend was received for the year ended 31 December 2023 (nil for the year ended 31 December 2022).

-Members of the LA7 entered into a loan agreement with NIAL Group Limited in 2012/2013, issuing £67.665m shareholder loan notes of which £13.415m is held by the Council at 31 March 2023. (£13.270m at 31 March 2022).
+Members of the LA7 entered into a loan agreement with NIAL Group Limited in 2012/2013, issuing £67.665m shareholder loan notes of which £14.251m is held by the Council at 31 March 2024. (£13.415m at 31 March 2023).
 The loan notes will be repayable in 2032 with interest normally being received up to that date on a 6-monthly basis.

-Due to major curtailments in the Airport's operations as a result of the Covid-19 pandemic, the Council has agreed to modify the terms of these loans and has accepted that under the unprecedented circumstances the Airport can defer interest repayments for the following three years (four years in 2021/22) with catch up payments to be made in instalments over a later period.
-Under the loan agreement the Council is entitled to compound interest for any late payments and this has been factored into the repayments the Airport will make once the catch-up payments commence.
-This has resulted in a further restatement of the loan value with a cumulative modification loss of £0.806m (£1.063m in 2021/2022) being recognised.
-The decrease in loss recognised is credited to the Financing and Investment income and expenditure line of the CIES.
-Furthermore, the Council looked at several observable factors regarding the robustness of the Airport's operations going forward resulting in an increase in the expected lifetime loss provision of £0.112m (a reduction of £0.037m was made at 31 March 2022) in the event all repayments are not made or are further delayed at some point in the future.
+Due to major curtailments in the Airport's operations as a result of the Covid-19 pandemic, the Council has agreed to modify the terms of these loans and has accepted that under the unprecedented circumstances the Airport can defer interest repayments for three years (three years deferred in 2022/2023) with catch up payments to be made in instalments over a later period.
+Under the loan agreement the Council is entitled to compound interest for any late payments and this has been factored into the repayments the Airport will make.
+Interest payments resumed in 2023/2024 and catch-up payments commenced in the same year, which is earlier than previously forecast.
+This has resulted in a full reversal of the loan modification loss accounted for at 31 March 2023.
+The cumulative modification loss being recognised is now nil (loss of £0.806m in 2022/2023).
+The decrease in loss recognised is credited to the Financing and Investment income and expenditure line of the Comprehensive Income and Expenditure Statement.
+Furthermore, the Council looked at several observable factors regarding the robustness of the Airport's operations going forward resulting in a decrease in the expected lifetime loss provision of £0.029m (an increase of £0.112m was made at 31 March 2023) in the event all repayments are not made or are further delayed at some point in the future.